 So it’s more than just gendered jobs, it’s an acknowledgement that when boys and girls do the same job, it gets called something different and, more, better compensated when men do it.
 We see this with other, real jobs that get split into gendered categories like janitor/maid.

 NEW (Apr. ’10)!
-Alex N. sent in a commercial for Fruit Loops that further affirms the idea that boys are doctors and girls are nurses:Lisa Wade is a professor of sociology at Occidental College.
+Alex N. sent in a commercial for Fruit Loops that further affirms the idea that boys are doctors and girls are nurses:Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.